sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 = Does my website support this plugin? =
 If it doesn't, it will tell you why.
 Otherwise, you're good to go!
 All known issues are correctly labeled with an identification number.
 If you were to get a plugin activation error, either open a support ticket [here](https://wordpress.org/support/plugin/the-seo-framework-extension-manager) or contact your host and ask them to upgrade PHP to a stable and secure version.

-= The layout of the plugin pages just doesn't look right, why? = This plugin has been tested against many browsers with the help of [BrowserStack](https://www.browserstack.com/), we support the latest and most popular browsers, even Internet Explorer!
-However, because the plugin pages have been completely written in [state-of-the-art experimental CSS flexbox](https://www.w3.org/TR/css-flexbox-1/), it's possible not all browsers act alike.
-Although everything should always fit perfectly; if you do find any issue, please state your browser and operating system and tell us where the issue resides.
-Thanks!

 == Changelog ==